secondpathstudio/privatescribe/readme.md

 ## Long-term Roadmap

 - Named participant assignment to diarized speakers (auto-labeling "Dr. Smith" / "Client" from known participants)
-- Signed desktop installers (`.dmg`, `.exe`, `.AppImage`) for non-developer users
+- Windows and Linux desktop installers (`.exe`, `.AppImage`) — a signed macOS build ships today
-- Optional Postgres backend for office-server deployments with multiple devices on a closed LAN
+- On-prem server mode: one office server hosting the backend, Whisper, and Ollama for desktops, tablets, and phones on a closed LAN, with TLS by default
+- Phone-as-microphone — record on a phone, review and edit on the desktop
+- Guided backup & restore so losing `backend/.env` can't brick the database
 - Template gallery with community-contributed structures
-- Audit logging suitable for compliance review

 ---